 A complainant needs to provide the TCO with written details of the unresolved enquiry or complaint.
 There is a Complaint Form on the TCO website to assist complainants.

-To further assist the TCO to make an informed decision, it is advisable – but not compulsory – for a complainant to provide the TCO with the power to access the details of an enquiry or complaint.
-To provide access, a complainant needs to complete the Privacy Consent Form and submit it to the TCO along with the statement of enquiry or complaint.
-The Privacy Consent Form is on the TCO website.
+To further assist the TCO to make an informed decision, a complainant is also asked in the Complaint Form to provide the TCO with the power to access the details of an enquiry or complaint.

 A submission to the TCO will be acknowledged within 14 days and a complainant will be advised of progress within 28 days.